dhanilol/url_shortener_rest_api/README.md

 $ pip install -r requirements.txt
 ```

-This project has a default database that was used during development.
+This project has an example database (db.sqlite3) that was used during development.
 If you rather use an external one, connect its credentials on the .env file and run the following commands:

 ```bash